Home » Tech Layoffs 2025: IT Layoffs Meaning, Reason, Labour Law & More

 0 comment

 Are you feeling uncertain about your job in the tech industry?
-With over 136,782 tech layoffs in 2025 alone – many workers are facing tough times.
+With over 150,000 tech layoffs last year alone – many workers are facing tough times.

 Understanding what layoffs mean and why they happen is important for anyone affected.